martyr-deepin/deepin-terminal-gtk/manual/en_US/index.md

 You can quickly switch the encoding according to your needs.

-1. On Deepin Terminal interface, right click the interface.
+1. Right click on Deepin Terminal interface.

 2. Select **Encoding**.